defford/Capstone-Project/models/gpt_35/analysis/analysis_gpt35_base.md

 21. Control game frame rate using the clock
 22. Close Pygame and quit the program

-- **Implemented Features:** Mark which of the listed features are correctly implemented in the script.
 - **Scoring:** 21/22

 ## 3. Bug Frequency